pduker/SBG-Scripts-for-Google-Sheets/Instructions.md

 6) Now that your Student template file is ready, you have to point the Master script to it.
 Close the script editor and go back to the Student Gradebook Template spreadsheet.
 Once there, copy the Student Gradebook Template Id (a similarly long string) as you did in step 3.

 7) Go back to the "Master Spreadsheet," go to Tools > Script editor (or just find the tab if you didn't close it).
-And on line 22, paste the Student Gradebook Template ID so that it reads something like: var templateid = "0Agwc91nl2SoVdDWHcFFMSndpVVRRMXpBWFNuV1NsRnc";
+And on line 22, paste the Student Gradebook Template ID so that it reads something like (except with your Template ID):<p>
+  var templateid = "0Agwc91nl2SoVdDWHcFFMSndpVVRRMXpBWFNuV1NsRnc"; </p>

 8) Great - your Master script is set and your template is set with a script in it ready to run.
 So go ahead and run your Generate-Student-Gradebooks script (Tools > Script manager... then click on the Run tab).